 Channel One Regional Food Bank

 As of Monday, March 23, the Channel One Food Shelf is open for drive-up/curb-side registration and pick up ONLY.
 Hours remain the same, 8 am to 6 pm Monday through Thursday, and 8 am to noon Friday.
 The Salvation Army is also distributing boxes at their downtown location.
-Please check their website for updated information.

 Households can come for a box of non-perishable groceries, and bags of limited amounts of perishable dairy, produce and frozen protein (meat).
 In order to follow health guidelines, we urge clients to come to Channel One only when in need of groceries.